 One of the questions I get asked a lot via email is what’s the better place to visit – Banff or Jasper?
 So far the question has related to a summer or fall visit only.
-The bottom line for an answer – though it’s wishy-washy, is that one town isn’t better than the other UNLESS time is of the essence and you happen to be starting in Calgary.
+The bottom line for an answer – though it’s wishy-washy, is that neither Banff or Jasper is better than the other, though most people have a personal preference.

+Whether to visit Banff or Jasper would change if time was of the essence and you happen to be starting in Calgary.
 Under these circumstances, Banff would be my recommendation so you’re not spending the entire trip driving.
 The driving time between Banff and Jasper is about 3.5 hours but that doesn’t allow for stopping a dozen times along the Icefields Parkway to gawk, hike and take in the phenomenal mountain scenery or for the return drive.

-But it really comes down to what you want to do.
-I’m biased towards anything outdoors so you can immerse yourself in the grandeur of the Rockies.
-Both Banff and Jasper offer incredible outdoors adventures – including thousands of kilometres of hiking and backpacking trails; you can raft, canoe or kayak out of both towns.
+But it really comes down to what you want to do?
+I’m biased towards anything outdoors so you can immerse yourself in the grandeur of the Canadian Rockies.
+Both Banff and Jasper offer incredible outdoors adventures – including thousands of kilometres of hiking and backpacking trails.
+You can raft, canoe or kayak and stand up paddle board out of both towns.

 Read on to see what you can do in each mountain town.

 I love the town of Banff but I rarely venture near it in the height of summer.
 Still, it makes a great base for a few nights, but I’d be inclined to stay away from the downtown area.

 Lake Louise, just 40 minutes from Banff needs to be included in any trip to the region, despite the fact it will literally be crawling with tourists at the height of the summer.
 In 2023, plan to book Roam Transit to Lake Louise from Banff or a Parks Canada shuttle.
 There is limited paid parking at Lake Louise and you would need to be there early to even find spot.
 Check out some of these amazing Lake Louise day hikes.